 Andrew Swain is an assistant professor of business law at the Judd Leighton School of Business and Economics at IU South Bend.
-Before joining the Leighton School faculty, Swain was chief counsel of the Revenue Division for the Indiana Attorney General, where he oversaw all tax litigation for the State of Indiana.
 He also taught at the IU Kelley School of Business in Indianapolis and at the IU Robert H. McKinney School of Law in Indianapolis.
-He formerly served as an assistant attorney general in Colorado in the office’s tax section.
+Before pursuing academics fulltime, he served as the Chief Counsel of the Revenue Division for the Indiana Attorney General, serving there twelve years while overseeing all tax litigation for the State of Indiana.
+He also formerly served as an Assistant Attorney General in Colorado in that office’s tax section.

 Prior to entering public service, Swain worked as a tax manager for KPMG’s and Arthur Andersen’s offices in Denver, Colorado.
 Swain is also a Certified Fraud Examiner (CFE) and a Certified Financial Criminal Investigator (CFCI).

 - International tax